-- Depending on the application, you want a reliable (TCP) or unreliable (UDP) protocol to transfer data towards the web server.
-In this case, it’ll choose TCP since you want to make sure the webpage makes it to your computer.
+- Depending on the application, you want a reliable (TCP) or unreliable (UDP) protocol to transfer data to the web server.
+In this case, it’ll choose TCP since you want to ensure the webpage makes it to your computer.
 We’ll discuss TCP and UDP later.

 - Finally, everything is converted into bits and sent down the cable using electric signals.

-Once again, you are unable to “skip” any layers of the OSI model.
+Once again, you cannot “skip” any layers of the OSI model.
 You always have to work your way through ALL layers.
-If you want a real-life story converted to networking land just think about the postal service:
+If you want a real-life story converted to networking land, just think about the postal service:

 - First, you write a letter.

 - You put the letter in an envelope.

 - You write your name and the name of the receiver on the envelope.

 - You put the envelope in the mailbox.

 - The content of the mailbox will go to the central processing office of the postal service.